tvserr/code-quiz/README.md

 There are 6 questions with 4 choices each.
 You are given 75 seconds to finish the quiz.
 For each correct answer, you will be given 5 points.
 For each wrong answer, your timer will go down by 10 seconds.

+The game ends when the timer ends or when you have answered all the questions.

 At the end of the quiz, you may enter your initials to save your score.
 This will then be saved in the highscore list.

 Try it out here: https://tvserr.github.io/code-quiz/